This is a quick guide to starting v3 of the fast.ai course Practical Deep Learning for Coders using Amazon SageMaker.

 If you do not have an account, the button to press will say ‘Sign up’ instead of ‘Sign in to the Console’.
 If you are signing up you will also need to set your credit card details.
 This will be the credit card to which all the charges of the instance usage will be applied (if you have free credits you will not be charged until they are over).
 Note that you will also need to provide a phone number that will be called to verify your identity.

-Once you have an account and are logged in we are ready to create the SageMaker Notebook Lifecycle Configuration and IAM role that will be both linked to the SageMaker Notebook Instance.
-Click the Launch Stack button for the closest region to where you live in the table below .
+Once you have an account and are logged in we are ready to create all the SageMaker resources using CloudFormation.
+To lauch the CloudFormation stack click the Launch Stack button for the closest region to where you live in the table below .

-This will open the AWS CloudFormation web console with the template to create the AWS resources already loaded as per the screenshot below.
-Tick the option box to acknowledge that IAM resources will be created and then click the Create button to create the stack.
+This will open the AWS CloudFormation web console with the template to create the AWS resources as per the screenshot below.
+Take a look at the input parameters and either accept the defaults or update them as necessary.
+Select the option box I acknowledge that AWS CloudFormation might create IAM resources. and then click the Create button to create the stack.